ignorant05/InsideOut_WebSite/README.md

-# Only If You Wanna Run This WebSite Locally
+# Only If You Wanna Run This WebSite (server) Locally